Hugozys/minesweeper/README.md

 * It SHOULD have a field to hold the information about the  total mine numbers
 * It SHOULD have a method to print itself every time.

-Your goal by this weekend would be to write out this board class and some of the methods, successfully render the board on the terminal
+Your goal by this weekend would be to write out this board class and some of the methods, successfully render the board on the terminal (check Jun 3rd)

+Your goal by this weekend would be to write the recursive rendering method of board class (when the game starts, the user is able to randomly explore a grid, and the there may be multiple grids revealed instead of just the one the user chooses (Jun 10th)